 Visit exhibitions honoring women in local museums

-Dine (and drink) at women-owned restaurants, bars, and breweries
+Dine and drink at women-owned restaurants, bars, and breweries and support women-owned bakeries

 For more women-owned restaurants in Philadelphia, consult Visit Philly’s list here.